bcmi/libcom/docs/get_started.md

 ```shell
 python setup.py install
 ```
+**Tips**: If you encounter any issues during installation related to the **`trilinear`** library, please refer to its [official repository](https://github.com/HuiZeng/Image-Adaptive-3DLUT) and check for relevant help in the [issues section](https://github.com/HuiZeng/Image-Adaptive-3DLUT/issues).

-After that, you can verify the installation by running:
+After installation, you can verify the installation by running:
 ```shell
 cd tests
 sh run_all_tests.sh